 Few destinations are currently generating as much interest for American travelers as Cuba—one of the reasons it appears on Fodor’s Go List 2016—and it’s easier now to make a visit to the island than it has been in decades.
 That being said, we don’t recommend trying to navigate the country on your own.
 Instead, book a tour through a licensed operator; it’s not only the easiest way for U.S. visitors to see Cuba, it’s also the best.
 The top operators provide “people-to-people” itineraries that fulfill one of the U.S. government’s twelve approved categories that allows Americans to visit the island: educational travel.
 To help you out, we’ve selected eight outstanding tours from our favorite operators in Cuba.
 (Note that these tours are becoming more and more popular, and booking up farther in advance, so plan accordingly.)
 No matter where your interests lie, you’ll have eye-opening experiences on these immersive journeys that provide intimate access to the Cuban people and their extraordinary culture.

 Access’s specialty is exploring culture through cuisine, and food is one of the things that visitors to Cuba are most excited about.
-Their Cuba Culinary Tour (eight days, from $3190) includes cooking lessons, cocktail classes, farm and market visits, opportunities to cook with local chefs, a stop at a small rum factory, and more.
+Their Cuba Culinary Tour (eight days, from $3490) includes cooking lessons, cocktail classes, farm and market visits, opportunities to cook with local chefs, a stop at a small rum factory, and more.
+Flights are not included.
 The group size is limited to ten per tour, so everyone has a chance to get hands-on experience in making ropa vieja, grilled fish, and Hemingway-style daiquiris in Havana, Trinidad, and Valle de Viñales.

 Cultural Explorations Cuba